Crowns & Bridges

 If you have a damaged or decayed tooth, our dentists can help you choose the best solution.
 Crowns and bridges are custom-fitted tooth prosthetics that function and look like natural, healthy teeth.

-A crown, otherwise known as a cap, is custom-fitted to your bite and is placed over your natural tooth or dental implant.
-We recommend this procedure for those who have an intact tooth without root rot.
-The tooth may be damaged or decayed on the surface.
+A crown, also known as a cap, is custom-fitted to you and is placed over your natural tooth or dental implant.
+We recommend this procedure for those who have an intact tooth without root decay.
+The tooth may be damaged or decayed on the other surfaces.

 We will reduce the tooth for a proper crown fit